Lima is the capital of Peru and its largest city.

 Taxis are mostly safe in Lima, but you can feel safe only if you use radio taxis from places like a hotel.
 Green Taxi, CMV, and Mitsui Taxi Remisse are reputable companies.
 However, there have been reports of tourists being assaulted by the taxi driver.
 Even though you do not know where you are going pretend that you know the route.
 Taxi drivers have also been known to participate in robberies and express kidnappings.

-The pickpocket risk exists in Lima in tourist locations and public transportation and bag snatching is also very frequent.
-Tourists need to be aware of people around them, since there are polite people, but stay away from the extremely friendly ones.
-You need to be really watchful and exercise caution before and after using ATMs on the street.
+The pickpocket risk exists in Lima in tourist locations and public transportation and bag snatching are also very frequent.
+Tourists need to be aware of people around them since there are polite people but stay away from the extremely friendly ones.
+You need to be watchful and exercise caution before and after using ATMs on the street.

 Some of the possible natural hazards in Lima are flooding and landslides, due to the rains.
-Storms, severe weather and earthquakes are also common, since Peru is located in an active seismic region.
-Volcanoes in southern Peru are active and tsunamis might occur in the Indian and Pacific Oceans.
+Storms, severe weather and earthquakes are also common since Peru is located in an active seismic region.
+Volcanoes in southern Peru are active and tsunamis might occur in the Indian and Pacific Ocean.

 So...
 How Safe Is Lima Really?

-- Visas - Entry requirements for Peru differ and depend on the country you are coming from.
-Australians as well as most countries do not need a visa to enter Peru if they come as tourist, but the passport should be valid for at least six months.
+Entry requirements for Peru differ and depend on the country you are coming from.
+Australians, as well as most countries, do not need a visa to enter Peru if they come as a tourist, but the passport should be valid for at least six months.

-- Currency - The official currency in Peru is the Nuevo sol.
-You can use ATMs which are available in most places and credit cards are accepted.
+The official currency in Peru is the Nuevo sol.
+You can use ATMs that are available in most places and credit cards are accepted.
 It is very hard to change money other than Euros and US-Dollars in Lima.
-You should be aware of your personal security when using ATMs on the street.
+You should be aware of your security when using ATMs on the street.

-- Weather - The weather in Peru differs from place to place, but the winter lasts from June to September and it is followed by heavy rains.
-However, tropical climate in Lima makes that it hardly ever rains.
+The weather in Peru differs from place to place, but the winter lasts from June to September and it is followed by heavy rain.
+However, the tropical climate in Lima makes that it hardly ever rains.
 In the summer, the weather is beautiful, very warm and sunny.

-- Travel Insurance - A travel insurance policy is necessary when coming to Peru and it should cover not only medical problems, but also theft which might happen to anyone in Lima.
+A travel insurance policy is necessary when coming to Peru and it should cover not only medical problems but also theft which might happen to anyone in Lima.